jalfarohi/ESP32_CO2/readme.md

 For the MHZ-19 here is the [Link](https://github.com/tobiasschuerg/MH-Z-CO2-Sensors) library, <br>
-I tested other libraries and this one is simple to use with the UART.
+I tested other libraries and this one is simple to use with the PWM.
 Is important to mention that MHZ-19 is able to get data also with RX/TX pins but I had better results using the PWM.

 The MHZ-19 is need to preheat before start working.
 This process takes like 5 min.
 An need to be done in the SETUP part.